MS Eurodam: Service history

 Eurodam was christened by Queen Beatrix of the Netherlands at Rotterdam, Netherlands on 1 July 2008 before embarking on its official 10-day maiden voyage from Copenhagen on 5 July.

 In April and May, the ship operated in the Mediterranean and in Western Europe.
 From May to August, the ship visited the Baltic, Norway and the British Isles before embarking to Canada and New England in September and October.
 From late October to early April the ship traveled on alternating western and eastern Caribbean cruises.

 Beginning in 2017, from May to September, the ship began operating Alaska inside passage cruises out of Seattle; from late October to early April, she travels on alternating western and eastern Caribbean out of Fort Lauderdale.
 Eurodam is scheduled to reposition in October 2018 and operate out of San Diego, from late October to early April, and visit Mexico, Hawaii, and the French Polynesia.

 Drydock

 On 4 April 2011, Eurodam was drydocked for ten days in Freeport, Bahamas, this was the first time she had been refitted since construction in 2008.

 On 20 December 2015 Eurodam re-entered service after a 14-day dry dock in the Bahamas.

+Eurodam was in dry dock in Freeport, Bahamas from Feb 18 until March 4, 2023.